-A Confederate Chaplain named Kavanaugh reported after battles of Mansfield and Pleasant Hill in Louisiana, the soldiers of the Confederacy returned to the Three Creeks area of Arkansas to rest and be restored to fighting strength.
+A Confederate Chaplain named Kavanaugh reported after battles of Mansfield and Pleasant Hill in Louisiana, the soldiers of the Confederacy moved to the Three Creeks area of Arkansas to rest and be restored to fighting strength.
 While there an unnamed chaplain began having revival meetings among the troops with preaching, prayers and singing every evening around the camp fires.
 When the preaching and singing stopped around 10 PM, the men began gathering in groups of tens and twenties for individual prayers and testimonies of faith.
 It was reported shouts of praise and thanksgiving from newly converted men could be heard night after night as a result of these smaller camp fire gatherings.
 The prayer meetings continued in the same fashion for several weeks resulting in the spiritual conversion of the majority of the two brigades encamped in the Three Creeks area.

 Chaplain Kavanaugh further reported a conversation with General Parsons, the Division Commander in which the General not only was in favor of the revival meetings, but was pleased with the general conduct of the men under his command.
 He had not had one complaint of the civilians living in the Three Creeks community against any soldier.
 He further stated a number of the civilians were attending the meetings and were among the ones also being converted to faith.
 The total number of conversions at Three Creeks was estimated at 500.
 Similar revival meetings of Confederate soldiers and civilians were held in the Camden (Arkansas) area approximately 50 miles away, and the number of converted men there also approached 500 bringing the total to near 1000 in South Arkansas alone!

 I have no record of any of the Moore family attending those military prayer meetings in Three Creeks, but I believe given the immensity and intensity of those meetings many in the family were there and were converted and strengthened in their faith.
-God will use every circumstance in our lives to drive us to Him when our eyes are open to His grace.
+God will use every circumstance in our lives to drive us to Him when our eyes and our hearts are open to His grace.
 Times of stress and the surrounding danger of wars are fertile gospel grounds.
 Thank God for the Lord Jesus and His redeeming works, especially at Three Creeks, Arkansas.
 I am thankful Alexander chose to move there instead of going on to Texas, whatever the reason! 🙂